Cloudways vs Kinsta for WordPress 2026: The Data-Driven Comparison You Actually Need

 Cloudways isn't your traditional web host.
 It's a managed cloud platform that sits on top of infrastructure providers — DigitalOcean, AWS, Google Cloud Platform, Vultr, and Linode/Akamai — and gives you a clean interface to spin up and manage servers without needing a sysadmin on speed dial.

-The pitch is simple: you get the raw performance of cloud infrastructure with the convenience of managed hosting.
+The pitch is straightforward: you get the raw performance of cloud infrastructure with the convenience of managed hosting.
 Honestly, it's a genuinely compelling middle ground that I think gets undersold in most comparisons.

 Key Features

-• Cloudflare Enterprise CDN — Included at no extra charge since 2022, which was a major upgrade.
-Enterprise-grade CDN for $14/month is hard to argue with.
+- Cloudflare Enterprise CDN — Included at no extra charge since 2022, which was a major upgrade.
+Getting an Enterprise-grade CDN for $14/month honestly still feels like a steal.

-• Unlimited WordPress installs — On any plan.
-Add as many apps as your server resources can handle.
+- Unlimited WordPress installs — Add as many sites as your server resources can handle.
+No artificial caps here, which matters if you're an agency juggling multiple clients.

-• ThunderStack — Cloudways' proprietary tech stack combining Nginx, Apache, Varnish, Redis, and Memcached.
-Fast by default.
+- ThunderStack — Cloudways' proprietary tech stack combining Nginx, Apache, Varnish, Redis, and Memcached.
+It's built for speed right out of the box.

-• Team Collaboration — Add team members with role-based access.
-Solid for agencies.
+- Team Collaboration — Add team members with role-based access.
+Works well for agencies and distributed teams.

 Cloudways Pricing (2026)

 Cloudways bills hourly, so you only pay for what you use.
-That's a genuinely nice touch for projects that scale up and down seasonally — something Kinsta just can't match.
+That's genuinely nice for projects that fluctuate seasonally — something Kinsta simply can't offer.

 👉 Try Cloudways free for 3 days: Try Cloudways